U.S. stocks fall, bonds rally as Fed stands pat

 Interest rates futures implied traders now see a 49 percent chance of a Fed rate hike at its December meeting, down from 67 percent earlier Thursday.

-The likelihood the Fed might not begin to normalise rates until 2016 raised concerns about the profitability of banks, spurring weakness in financial stocks which dragged down the broader stock market, analysts said.
+The likelihood the Fed might not begin to normalize rates until 2016 raised concerns about the profitability of banks, spurring weakness in financial stocks which dragged down the broader stock market, analysts said.

 The MSCI world equity index .MIWD00000PUS, which tracks shares in 45 nations, erased earlier gains to end little changed at 398.77.